Ending on a High Note: The Final Concert

-Ending on a High Note: The Final Concert is a live album by Norwegian band a-ha, released on 1 April 2011.
+Ending on a High Note: The Final Concert is a live album by Norwegian synth-pop band a-ha, released on 1 April 2011.
 It was recorded at the Oslo Spektrum in Oslo on 4 December 2010, which was initially planned to be their final concert before their eventual reunion in 2015.
 The concert on the previous night was also recorded as a back-up.
 The album contains the entire set from the final concert with the exception of "The Bandstand" and "Bowling Green", the latter being an Everly Brothers cover the band performed as part of the final encore.

 There were separate CD, DVD, deluxe DVD (two CDs and DVD) and Blu-ray editions.
 The CD-only release is a one-disc CD and only features 16 tracks.